William Nericcio: Academic career

-After completing his doctoral degree in Comparative Literature at Cornell University, Nericcio accepted the position of Assistant Professor at University of Connecticut, before joining the Department of English and Comparative Literature at San Diego State University (SDSU).
+After completing his doctoral degree in Comparative Literature at Cornell University, Nericcio accepted the position of Assistant Professor at the University of Connecticut, before joining the Department of English and Comparative Literature at San Diego State University (SDSU).
 There, he served two years as the Chair of the Department of English and Comparative Literature from August 2007 through October 2009, where he worked successfully to diversify the professoriate and the curriculum.
 He is now Director of the Master of Arts in Liberal Arts and Sciences program.
-He also serves on the faculties of the Chicana/o Studies Department, the Master of Arts in Liberal Arts and Sciences (MALAS), and the Center for Latin American Studies.
+He also serves on the faculties of the Chicana/o studies department, the Master of Arts in Liberal Arts and Sciences (MALAS), and the Center for Latin American studies.

 His scholarship focuses on Chicano literature and film, Mexican-American cultural studies, continental philosophy, psychoanalysis, and global popular culture.
 Two of his books--The Hurt Business: Oliver Mayer's Early Works Plus, and Homer From Salinas: John Steinbeck's Enduring Voice for the Californias—were both published by SDSU Press's Hyperbole Books imprint.

 His most well-known book Tex[t]-Mex: Seductive Hallucinations of the "Mexican" in America (University of Texas 2006), deals with popular representation of Mexican and Mexican-American identity.
-It was named ‘Outstanding Academic Title’ 2007 by the American Library Association in the category of Film Studies.
+It was named ‘Outstanding Academic Title’ 2007 by the American Library Association in the category of film studies.